rineez/rineez.github.io/README.md

 - Implemented several new features in the product to accomodate changing demands from clients.
 The Enterprise class mobility platform helps to integrate various ERP backends to mobile applications in a very flexible and cost-effective way.

 ## Education
-**Certified in Quantum Computing and Machine Learning** : **Mar 2024 - Oct 2024**
+**Certification in Quantum Computing and Machine Learning** : **Mar 2024 - Oct 2024**

- CEP - Indian Institute of Technology Delhi
+Indian Institute of Technology Delhi
   : New Delhi, India
 ---
 **Bachelor of Technology (BTech), Computer Science**